SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After the hug was over, Fluttershy said, "I'm always here for you, I would never judge you for feeling any way you do."

-"Thanks," Rainbow said.
-"Also, could you not tell anyone, for now?"
+"Thanks, also, could you not tell anyone, for now?"

-"Okay," Fluttershy said.
+"Okay."

-"Let's go back in there, they probably are done eating by now," Rainbow said.
+"Let's go back in there, they probably are done eating by now."

 The pair trotted back into the kitchen.
 Rarity was sitting at the table, while Pinkie was just finishing the last of the dishes.